milwd/warp-perspective-test/README.md

 # warp-perspective-test
-quick warp-perspective keypoints test
+quick warp-perspective keypoints test on live camera video

+- camset for Jetson Nano or system camera
+'python main.py'

-make sure to edit the code according to the number of points you want to select:
+make sure to edit the code according to the number of points you want:
-- line 13: edit the pts2 s
-- line 32: edit the if statement (if i == |number-of-points|)
+- edit the 'pts2'

-make sure to double click for each point

-*this is an ugly code and it's not scalable ik, will edit later